zolweb/docker-npm/README.md

 }
 ```

-    At some point I'll get that cleaned up and switch it bach to `sh`.
+    At some point I'll get that cleaned up and switch it back to `sh`.

 #### 2016-11-03